 •To advance the development of psychodynamic psychiatry and psychoanalysis in all other aspects;

 •To develop communication among psychiatrists, psychoanalysts, and their colleagues in other disciplines in science and in the humanities.

-The current President of the American Academy of Psychoanalysis and Dynamic Psychiatry is Dr. David Lopez.
+The current President of the American Academy of Psychoanalysis and Dynamic Psychiatry (AAPDP) is Dr. Jennifer Downey.
 To view the current Message from the President, click here.